Cheese Stuffed Shells

 • Bring a large pot of lightly salted water to a boil.
 Add pasta and cook for 8 to 10 minutes or a little less than al dente; drain and rinse with cold water.

-• In a large bowl, combine ricotta, Kaltbach cheese, half the mozzarella cheese, egg, Italian seasoning, salt and pepper.
-Spread ¾ of the spaghetti sauce on the bottom of a 9×13 inch baking dish.
+• In a large bowl, combine ricotta, ½ cup of the mozzarella cheese, ¼ cup of parmesan cheese, egg, basil, Italian seasoning, salt and pepper.

-• Spoon the cheese mixture into the cooked shells and place in the baking dish.
-Pour remaining spaghetti sauce over shells and sprinkle with remaining mozzarella cheese.
+• Spread half of the marinara sauce into a 9×13 baking dish.
+Spoon the cheese mixture into the pasta shells and place in the baking dish on top of the sauce.
+Spoon the remaining sauce over the shells and sprinkle with remaining mozzarella cheese.

 Notes

-When you’re ready to bake, just remove from the freezer, pour the sauce, add any extra cheese on top and bake with the frozen shells, adding an extra 5-10 minutes to the bake time.
+When you’re ready to bake, just remove from the freezer, pour the sauce, add any extra cheese on top and bake with the frozen shells, adding an extra 5 to 10 minutes to the bake time.

-Make Ahead Tips: You can make these stuffed shells 1-2 days ahead of time.
+Make Ahead Tips: You can make these stuffed shells 1 to 2 days ahead of time.
 Boil the pasta, stuff the shells and place in the fridge.
 When you’re ready to bake, pour the sauce over the pasta and then bake.
 If you pour the sauce a couple days in advance, it will affect the texture of the pasta.

 Nutrition